All Programs

 - Pacific Time Virtual Program

-Critical Perspectives on Israel & Palestine is a five-part series that invites participants into serious, pluralistic engagement with sharply different analyses and visions for the future of Israel/Palestine.
+Critical Perspectives on Israel & Palestine consists of five stand-alone sessions, each requiring separate registration.
+These sessions invite participants into serious, pluralistic engagement with sharply different analyses and visions for the future of Israel/Palestine.
 We'll also examine the moral and political frameworks that shape those visions.

 In each session, we feature a scholar, organizer, or public leader offering a distinct critical lens—followed by moderated conversation and public Q&A. The goal isn't consensus.
 It's clarity: hearing arguments on their own terms, understanding what's at stake, and sharpening our ability to think and speak with rigor in a time of polarization.

-Aïda Touma-Sliman is a Member of the Knesset, representing the joint party lists of Hadash–Ta'al. She is a longtime Palestinian feminist organizer.
+Aïda Touma-Suleiman is a Member of the Knesset, representing Hadash-Taʿal.
+She is a longtime Palestinian feminist organizer.
 First elected in 2015, she chaired the Knesset Committee on the Status of Women and Gender Equality for seven years, and before entering parliament she founded Women Against Violence, the largest Palestinian women's organization in Israel, and served as editor-in-chief of Al-Ittihad.
 Her work on gender equality and peace led to her nomination for the 2007 Nobel Peace Prize.
 In this session, she brings a legislator's perspective on the realities facing Palestinian citizens of Israel and the political choices shaping Israel/Palestine—linking questions of democracy, equality, and rights to the pressures and possibilities of policymaking.

 Who this is for: Anyone seeking a serious, pluralistic exploration of Israel/Palestine—students, educators, organizers, and community members ready to engage difficult questions, encounter disagreement, and think critically about what they hear.
 No prior expertise is required.